bengrunfeld/study-notes/javascript-interview-questions.md

 * You have tail call optimization.
 * You have import statements.
-* Lamba's are pretty chill.
+* Lamba's are pretty cool.
 * Immutable and block scoping objects with "const" and "let".
-* All your friends who only know ES5 will look at you like a strange but very powerful wizard.
 * Classes and OO inheritence.
 * Functors, and all that functional goodness.
 * String templates that handle interpolation for you.